Packers GM says they added Cobb because Rodgers wanted him

 Rodgers said Wednesday the Packers wouldn’t make a long-term commitment to him and noted that he didn’t want to become a lame-duck quarterback.

-“Obviously, at the moment, he’s got three years left on his contract, so we certainly don’t look at it as a lame duck,” Gutekunst told reporters.
+“Obviously, at the moment, he’s got three years left on his contract, so we certainly don’t look at it as a lame duck,” Gutekunst said.
 “We may alter that, but even at that stage, it’s not going to be a one-year contract.
 Never looked at it like that.
 As you guys know, in this business, everything’s year to year.”

 Rodgers isn’t the only Packers star who has issues with the organization right now.
 Davante Adams is entering the final year of his contract and wants to be the league’s highest-paid receiver.